 Psoriatic inflammation in primary human keratinocytes

-Psoriasis is a common, chronic, immune-mediated and inflammatory disorder affecting about 3 percent of the world’s population (1).
-Symptoms include skin lesions, inflammatory plaques an silvery scaling due to keratinocyte hyperproliferation.
+Psoriasis is a chronic, immune-mediated and inflammatory disorder affecting about 3 percent of the world’s population (1).
+Symptoms include skin lesions, inflammatory plaques and silvery scaling due to keratinocyte hyperproliferation.
 Key disease mediators include TNF-alpha and IL-17 driving a local inflammatory response in skin (2).
 This open innovation assay models that process and provides an in vitro system capable of testing for compounds' ability to inhibit psoriasis-driving mechanisms.

 Figure.
 IL-17 and TNF-alpha is used to induce a psoriasis-like inflammatory response in primary human keratinocytes.
 The test compound's ability to inhibit the IL-8 release is measured as well as the effect on the cell viability.